yriahi/terraform-modules/static-site/example/README.md

 $ terraform apply -var-file="vars.dev.tfvars" # apply your changes to prod
 ```

+## Optional
+- Edit the tags in the prod and non-prod files (will need `terraform apply` to deploy).
+Add and remove tags as you wish to meet your needs.

 ## Test:
-- Visit the production or dev version of your static site
+- Visit the production or dev version of your static site (content of static need to be sync'd separately).

 ## Notes:
 - Cloudfront will take few minutes to deploy.
-- Your static content for your site need to me synced separately (See [AWS S3 cp command](https://docs.aws.amazon.com/cli/latest/reference/s3/cp.html))